 - “le tournedos rossini” – a filet mignon with a piece of foie-gras on top

 - “la sauce périgueux” – uses the fat around the foie-gras

-- “la gelée” – most commonly made with bones and blood, but there are also many alternatives to make “gelée” including vegetal ones.
+- “la gelée” – jelly, often savoury in France.
+Most commonly made with bones and blood, but there are also many alternatives to make “gelée” including vegetal ones.

 - “Les paupiettes” (a thin veal meat stuffed) – Commonly held together via butcher string, it might sometimes be held together with “crépine” (or ‘caul’ – the lining of a pig’s insides)

 7 – Offal Hater?
 Be Cautious With French Charcuterie